nsip/sif34_assessment/README.md

 * The Category rubric of GradingAssignment remains open-ended, and can be used to describe a grouping of assessments.
 * The StudentGrade object may link to the GradingAssignmentScore objects that it aggregates over

+ACTIONS
+* Please indicate whether information needs to be captured for subtests that cannot be captured with the GradingAssignment object.
+(Ordering should be indicated through a link attribute.)

 ##Shared Knowledge
 ![Assessment #3](https://github.com/nsip/sif34_assessment/blob/master/assessment%20update3.png)